The 5 things you need to consider to get the most out of your team building event

 Team building events are not just about getting everyone in a room to quickly present the yearly objectives before moving on to ‘the fun part’ and making cocktails or going bowling.
-They need a clear purpose with defined outcomes which will inspire and energise people.
-They take time and effort to organise in order to reach preset corporate objectives without completely overwhelming participants.
+They need a clear purpose and defined outcomes to inspire and energise people.
+They take time to organise in order to be effective and contribute to reaching corporate objectives without completely overwhelming participants.

 2. Balance: walking the line between corporate and fun

-Get to know your team members, ask for their preferred format and try to set an agenda that takes their personalities into account.
-Forcing a group of people to work together to get out of a locked escape room may sound like fun for a bunch of extraverts, but could be a horrible nightmare for a team of quiet introverts.
+Get to know your team members, ask for their preferred format, and try to create an agenda that takes their personalities into account.
+Forcing a group of people to work together to get out of a locked escape room may sound like fun for a bunch of extraverts, but it could be a horrible nightmare for a team of quiet introverts.
 Taking this into account will go a long way towards making the day an effective team performance tool.

 Whatever you choose, make sure it is physically inviting.
 Have comfortable chairs set up, boards to encourage idea generation, Post-it stations and whatever else may help generate sparks and galvanise your team around a common purpose.
 We do believe in person is best, but if that’s not possible, virtual sessions should be spread out over a few days.
-Sitting still in front of a computer for several hours probably won’t achieve the desired goals, as participants are likely to drift off.
+Sitting still in front of a computer for several hours probably won’t achieve your desired goals, as participants are likely to drift off.

-The most common mistake we see when called upon to organise an away day is a well-intentioned one: trying to pack too much into the day.
-During lockdown, social events and get-togethers took a backseat and now that restrictions are lifted, many team leaders are trying to catch up and get a year’s worth of team building into a day.
-Make sure you leave space in your schedule for reflection time and set up an agenda that caters for different learning styles.
+The most common mistake we see when called upon to organise an away day: trying to pack too much into the day.
+During lockdown, social events and get-togethers took a backseat and now that restrictions are lifted, many team leaders are trying to catch up and get a year’s worth of team building into a single day.
+Make sure you leave space in your schedule for reflection time, and set up an agenda that caters for different learning styles.
 Some of us like to talk to think, others need to think to talk.

 5. Follow up: following through on your team building event’s actions